 Desert Island Sampler

 Please don't ask me to tell you the name of my favorite bean.
 It changes daily!
 I love all the heirlooms we grow for different reasons.
-But if I were to be sent to a desert island, these are the five varieties I couldn't do without, even though I'd probably have a different list tomorrow.
+But if I were to be sent to a desert island, these are the six varieties I couldn't do without, even though I'd probably have a different list tomorrow. —Steve

 DOMINGO ROJO: A classic red bean, essential to dishes like New Orleans Red Beans & Rice, and equally important to many Caribbean cuisines.
 Domingo Rojo holds its shape when cooked, and the thick bean broth coats every rice grain or noodle with a luxurious sauce.